-The Rev. Ann Marie Alderman began as our minister in August 2016.
-She is employed by the Board of Trustees to perform all the usual duties of professional ministry, such as leading worship, teaching, providing pastoral care, leading services that celebrate life’s passages, engaging in social justice activities, and other administrative duties.
-She is also here to help the congregation and its leadership work towards goals to be achieved during a possible 3–5 year time of Developmental Ministry.
+The Rev. Ann Marie Alderman is in her third year of being employed by the Board of Trustees to perform all the usual duties of professional ministry, such as leading worship, teaching, providing pastoral care, leading services that celebrate life’s passages, engaging in social justice activities, and other administrative duties.
+She is also with First Unitarian specifically to help the congregation and its leadership work towards goals to be achieved during a 3–5 year time of Developmental Ministry.

-Years of experience in small business administration, a full year of intensive training as a hospital chaplain, two years as a Director of Religious Education, three as an Associate Minister, then two years as the sole minister of a thriving small congregation in Pennsylvania, Ann Marie then served as a called minister with the UU Congregation of Greenville, North Carolina for 5 years.
-She completed three years as the Developmental Minister with the UU Church of Greensboro, NC before coming to serve the First Unitarian Society of Plainfield.
+Years of experience in small business administration, a full year of intensive training as a hospital chaplain, two years as a Director of Religious Education, three as an Associate Minister, then two years as the sole minister of a thriving small congregation in Pennsylvania, Ann Marie served as a called minister with the UU Congregation of Greenville, North Carolina for 5 years.
+She then completed three years as the Developmental Minister with the UU Church of Greensboro, NC before coming to serve the First Unitarian Society of Plainfield in August of 2016.

 Rev. Ann Marie is married to The Rev. Robin Tanner, Minister of Worship and Outreach at Beacon Unitarian Universalist Congregation in Summit, NJ.
-Their family includes twin toddlers, two dogs, and two cars the same make and model.
-Perhaps, there is a theme here?
+Together they have 3 children.

 TO CONTACT: Rev. Ann Marie can be found at the Railside Cafe in Fanwood every Wednesday from 2:30 to 4 pm.
 Come by and have Tea with Ann Marie!

 Or you can make an appointment with her by contacting her at Email: firstname.lastname@example.org